 A San Francisco-based company and the global leader in press release distribution and regulatory disclosure has maintained its edge over their competitors by relying on patented technology to disseminate press releases within milliseconds to thousands of media points.
 This technology allows them to control their client’s sensitive information before it hits the wire.
 Maintaining their security posture is of top importance to remain SOC 2 certified and complete two audits each year.

 In 2015, the company was using a legacy identity management system that was hard to maintain and being phased out of the industry.
 Their password management platform was homegrown and unfortunately neglected.
 The business was adopting an increasing number of applications that required integrations to manage and grant access.
 Many of the app integrations did not exist with their legacy solutions, making it difficult for users to request access.
 Getting their environment on track to provide value to users, remove the manual burden from IT and allow them to demonstrate compliance more effectively became a top priority.
 The team liked the flexible and quick time-to-value a cloud-based identity program provided.
 Their hybrid IT stack had introduced more cloud integrations over the years, further validating this approach.
-By partnering with SailPoint, their cloud-based identity governance journey began.
+This organization decided to invest in a cloud-based identity governance journey using SailPoint’s IdentityNow platform, with cloud-native architecture that runs on Amazon Web Services (AWS) leveraging the platform’s security, availability and elasticity.

 Moving Identity Management to the Cloud